Skip to content

 3. Name: “Vectora Codebase Assistant”

-4. Description: “Intelligent assistant for codebase analysis with Vectora”
+4. Description: “Intelligent assistant for codebase analysis with Vectora Cloud”

 Step 3: Configure OpenAPI Schema